AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 You may have heard of Android referred to as Lollipop, Marshmallow, or KitKat.

-These are the names of all of the versions.
+These are the names of all of the versions of the Android operating system.
 Think of how domain names represent IP addresses.
 It's easier to remember Facebook.com instead of 69.63.176.13!

 Google probably thought it was more difficult to remember "Android 5.0, 5.1, 4.2" or any of the other version numbers.
 As of today, there have been 10 major releases of Android, with Marshmallow being the most recent.